What is Spacecraft Multilayer Insulation?

 The versatility of spacecraft multilayer insulation makes it essential for a wide range of missions:

-- Satellites: Whether for communication, Earth observation, or scientific research, satellites rely heavily on spacecraft multilayer insulation to protect their sensitive electronic components from the thermal extremes.
+• Satellites: Whether for communication, Earth observation, or scientific research, satellites rely heavily on multilayer insulation to protect their sensitive electronic components from the thermal extremes.

-- Manned Spacecraft: Human missions, such as those to the International Space Station or planned missions to the Moon and Mars, depend critically on effective thermal management systems.
-MLI ensures that the habitat modules remain within habitable temperature ranges.
+• Manned Spacecraft: Human missions, such as those to the International Space Station or planned missions to the Moon and Mars, depend critically on effective thermal management systems.
+IMLI ensures that the habitat modules remain within habitable temperature ranges, and enables near Zero Boil Off of cryopropellants.

 Extending the Frontier of Space Exploration with Advanced Insulation